Symmetry Enhancement, SPT Absorption, and Duality in QED$_3$: Introduction

 The impetus for this paper is a remarkable similarity between the scaling exponents of scalar operators in the rank $q$ traceless symmetric irrep of $O(4)$ in the Wilson-Fisher (WF) fixed point, and charge $q$ monopole operators in $N_f=2$ QED$_3$ \footnote{We normalize the monopoles to have charge $\int_{S^2}F=2\pi q$, so $q\in\mathbb{Z}$, which is different from the normalization used in \cite{Pufu:2013vpa,Dupuis:2021flq,Dyer:2013fja}.}, which transform in the corresponding irrep upon the decomposition $SO(4)\to SU(2)\times U(1)$.
 The computation on the QED$_3$ side is via a $1/N_f$ expansion to subleading order \cite{Pufu:2013vpa,Dupuis:2021flq,Dyer:2013fja}, which was previously shown to be accurate for small values like $N_f=4$ by comparison to conformal bootstrap results \cite{Chester:2016wrc,Albayrak:2021xtd} \footnote{In the related case of a $U(1)$ gauge field coupled to $N_f$ complex scalars, the large $N_f$ calculation of monopole operator scaling dimensions was shown to be accurate for all $N_f$ \cite{Dyer:2015zha} by comparison to lattice data, and even for $N_f=1$ by comparison to particle/vortex duality \cite{Chester:2022wur}.
 Similarly, the large $N_f$ and Chern-Simons level $k$ results \cite{Chester:2017vdh,Chester:2021drl} were matched to the 3d bosonization duality for $N_f=k=1$ \cite{Chester:2022wur}.}.
 The $O(4)$ WF scaling dimensions were computed by a lattice simulation \cite{Banerjee:2019jpw}.
-In Table \ref{tab}, we see that the corresponding operators match for all values of $q$, and the match even gets better as $q$ grows.
+In the Appendix, we see that the corresponding operators match for all values of $q$, and the match even gets better as $q$ grows \footnote{{In the large charge limit, we expect the scaling dimenions are controlled by a few Wilson coefficients and behave as $\sim q^{3/2}$ to leading order~\cite{Hellerman:2015nra,Dupuis:2021flq}.}}.
 Furthermore, if one employs the web of dualities~\cite{Aharony:2015mjs,Seiberg:2016gmd} away from its regime of validity then one finds a duality between $N_f=2$ QED$_3$ and $O(4)$ WF \footnote{In particular, this follows from plugging in $N_f=2,N=1,k=1$ into the first duality in equation $1.4$ of \cite{Seiberg:2016gmd}.}.
 Such a duality was actually suggested earlier in~\cite{alicea2005criticality}.